Restaurant in New York City, United States

 The Cooking

 Chef and owner Marco Coletta runs the kitchen and dining room with evident discipline.
-The blackboard format is the right call for a kitchen this focused: it keeps the menu tight, seasonal, and honest about what is being made that day.
-Dishes like the spaghetti alla chitarra — made in-house, topped with two meatballs and pomodoro sauce , represent the kitchen's approach: classical Italian technique applied to a short, confident menu rather than a sprawling Italian-American compendium.
+The blackboard format is the right call for a kitchen this focused: it keeps the menu tight, seasonal, honest about what is being made that day.
+Dishes like the spaghetti alla chitarra — made in-house, topped with two meatballs and pomodoro sauce, represent the kitchen's approach: classical Italian technique applied to a short, confident menu rather than a sprawling Italian-American compendium.

 Desserts are limited, but the ricotta cheesecake is cited as the finish worth ordering.
-A short menu executed well is almost always preferable to a long menu executed inconsistently, and Tra Di Noi's format reflects that philosophy clearly.
+A short menu executed well is almost always preferable to a long menu executed inconsistently, Tra Di Noi's format reflects that philosophy clearly.

-For the $$ price tier, the level of craft on display , fresh pasta, house-made elements, Michelin Plate recognition , is disproportionate.
+For the $$ price tier, the level of craft on display, fresh pasta, house-made elements, Michelin Plate recognition, is disproportionate.
 You are not paying for a grand room or a wine program, but you are paying for cooking that has been recognised by one of the most demanding restaurant guides in the world.
 That matters when assessing value.

 Booking and Timing

 Booking is rated Easy, which is one of the practical advantages of a neighbourhood restaurant of this type.
-That said, Tra Di Noi's reputation is established enough, and the room small enough, that walking in without a reservation on a weekend carries risk.
+That said, Tra Di Noi's reputation is established enough, the room small enough, that walking in without a reservation on a weekend carries risk.
 A weeknight reservation made a few days ahead is your most comfortable approach.
 Given the blackboard format, the menu will be different from visit to visit, which makes repeat bookings worthwhile.

 Know Before You Go